About Us

 Emily Rapp

-Emily Rapp Black is the author of Poster Child: A Memoir (BloomsburyUSA) and The Still Point of the Turning World (Penguin Press)New York Times bestseller and an Editor’s Pick, and a finalist for the PEN-USA Award; Sanctuary (Random House); and Frida Kahlo and My Left Leg (Nottinghill Editions/New York Review of Books).
-A former Fulbright scholar, she was educated at Harvard University, Trinity College-Dublin, Saint Olaf College, and the University of Texas-Austin, where she was a James A. Michener Fellow in Fiction and Poetry.
-The recipient of a Guggenheim Fellowship, she has received awards and fellowships from the Rona Jaffe Foundation; the Jentel Arts Foundation; the Corporation of Yaddo; the Fine Arts Work Center, where she was a winter writing fellow; Fundacion Valparaiso; and Bucknell University, where she was the Philip Roth fiction writer-in-residence.
-Her work has appeared in VOGUE, the New York Times, Die Zeit, The Times-London, Lenny Letter, The Sun, TIME, the Boston Globe, the Wall Street Journal, Good Housekeeping, O the Oprah Magazine, the Los Angeles Times and other publications and anthologies.
-Her essays about end of life care and palliative care appear frequently in medical and academic journals and anthologies.
-She is currently Associate Professor of Creative Writing at the University of California-Riverside, where she also teaches in the School of Medicine.
-The mother of two children: Ronan (2010-2013), and Charlotte (age 6), she lives in the Inland Empire in Southern California.
+Emily Rapp Black is the author of Poster Child: A Memoir (BloomsburyUSA); The Still Point of the Turning World (Penguin Press),which was a New York Times bestseller, Editor’s Pick, and a finalist for the PEN-USA Award; Sanctuary (Random House), a New York Times Editor’s Pick; Frida Kahlo and My Left Leg (Nottinghill Editions/New York Review of Books); and I Would Die If I Were You: Notes on Creativity, Craft and Consciousness, forthcoming from Counterpoint Press in 2026.
+A former Fulbright scholar and almost-pro athlete, she was educated at Harvard University, Trinity College-Dublin, Saint Olaf College, and the University of Texas-Austin, where she was a James A. Michener Fellow in Fiction and Poetry.
+The recipient of a Guggenheim Fellowship, she has received awards and fellowships from the Rona Jaffe Foundation; the Jentel Arts Foundation; the Corporation of Yaddo; the Fine Arts Work Center in Provincetown, where she was a winter writing fellow; Fundacion Valparaiso in Mojacar, Spain; and Bucknell University, where she was the Philip Roth fiction writer-in-residence.
+Her work has appeared in VOGUE, the New York Times, Die Zeit, The Times-London, Lenny Letter, The Sun, TIME, the Boston Globe, the Wall Street Journal, O the Oprah Magazine, the Los Angeles Times and many other publications.
+Her essays about hospice and palliative care, as well as 19th century religious philosophy appear frequently in journals and anthologies.
+She is currently Professor of Creative Writing at the University of California-Riverside, where she also teaches in the School of Medicine.
+The mother of two children: Ronan (2010-2013), and Charlotte (age 10), she lives in Southern California.

 Administrative Coordinator/Swiss Army Knife